t9md/atom-vim-mode-plus/README.md

 # Whats this?

 Fork of [vim-mode](https://github.com/atom/vim-mode).
-Started at 2015.8.1.
+Started on 2015.8.1.

 - Many bug fixes.
-- Refactoring: Rewritten almost every lines of codes.
+- Refactoring: Rewritten almost every line of code.
 - Highlight search
 - visual-blockwise built-in
-- Incremental search by `incrementalSearch` setting(disabled by default).
+- Incremental search by `incrementalSearch` setting (disabled by default).
-- Cursor visible in all visual-mode(characterwise, blockwise, linewise).
+- Cursor visible in all visual-mode (characterwise, blockwise, linewise).
-- Stay same cursor position after operate(e.g `y`, `gU`) by `stayOnYank`, `stayOnOperate` setting.(disabled by default)
+- Maintain the same cursor position after operations (e.g `y`, `gU`) by `stayOnYank`, `stayOnOperate` setting. (disabled by default)
-- Lots of new motion like `move-up-to-edge`, `move-down-to-edge`.(No keymap by default)
+- Lots of new motions like `move-up-to-edge`, `move-down-to-edge`.
+(No keymap by default)
 - Surround built-in.
-Powerful AnyPair family(`change-surround-any-pair` operator, `inner-any-pair` text-object) to detect pair automatically.
+Powerful AnyPair family (`change-surround-any-pair` operator, `inner-any-pair` text-object) to detect pair automatically.
-- Set cursor position to start of change on undo or redo by enabling `setCursorToStartOfChangeOnUndoRedo`(enabled by default.
+- Set cursor position to start of change on undo or redo by enabling `setCursorToStartOfChangeOnUndoRedo` (enabled by default.
 Atom's default is end of change).
-- Allow super granular keymap only effective when specific operation is pending like `yank-pending`, `delete-pending`. [#215](https://github.com/t9md/atom-vim-mode-plus/issues/215)
+- Allow super granular keymap which is only effective when specific operation is pending like `yank-pending`, `delete-pending`. [#215](https://github.com/t9md/atom-vim-mode-plus/issues/215)
 - And more...

 # FAQ